JoshSandhu/Project_1/README.md

 - Another idea would be to add a gallery page with images to attract new members and show off current.

-- A embeded map above the about us section would also be a great idea to showcase the business location.
+- A embedded map above the about us section would also be a great idea to showcase the business location.

 ## Testing

-#### All testing completed on the site was using a multiple of devices, browsers and oporating systems.
+#### All testing completed on the site was using a multiple of devices, browsers and operating systems.
 Windows, IOS and Android.
 While also using Developers tools to ensure a responsive design.

 - **Header and nav**

     * Initial issues found was the layout of the nav bar when working on smaller screens.
 The fix for this was to allow FlexBox with ordering and manage the flow better with media queries.
-    * Once the bug was fixed the header was consitant on all devices and with a responsive display.
+    * Once the bug was fixed the header was consistent on all devices and with a responsive display.

 - **Landing page large image and text box**

     * At the start of testing I found an issue with the text box and how it positions itself on the page.
 I found the issue was by making the text box display: absolute.
-I fixed this issue by changing this to relative and allowing a more consistant flow.
+I fixed this issue by changing this to relative and allowing a more consistent flow.

 - **Benefits section**

-    * Testing for this section was very good. inital tests showed everything worked as planned even on smaller devices.
-Allowing a media query to turn from 2 colomns into 1 when screensize required it.
+    * Testing for this section was very good. initial tests showed everything worked as planned even on smaller devices.
+Allowing a media query to turn from 2 columns into 1 when screen size required it.

 - **Classes section**

-    * After the inital issue of calculating the right ration of the sections there was no further issues.
+    * After the initial issue of calculating the right ratio of the sections there were no further issues.

 - **About us**

     * While testing on smaller screens the immediate issue was the positioning of the text.
 While centering the next issue was the clashing of background and text colors.
-The fix for this was to add a background color to the text that is some what transparent to allow the text to be read.
-This only works on smaller screens as not neccersary on larger ones.
+The fix for this was to add a background color to the text that is somewhat transparent to allow the text to be read.
+This only works on smaller screens as not necessary on larger ones.

 - **Footer**